opentok/opentok-reconnection/js-sample/README.md

 OpenTok.js Automatic Reconnection Sample
 ========================================

-This sample shows how to use the OpenTok.js automatic reconnection beta feature.
+This sample shows you how to use the OpenTok.js Automatic Reconnection preview feature.

 *Important* To use this feature, you must contact TokBox to participate in the beta program.
 See the [OpenTok beta programs](https://tokbox.com/platform/beta-programs) page.